20 Things You’re Probably Doing That Veterinarians Wouldn’t

 You’re late with their vaccines

 When that little card comes in the mail letting you know that your pet is due for a vaccination or booster shot, don’t ignore it.
 Vaccines keep your pet safe from diseases and illnesses that they can contract at home or outdoors.
-While your pets will need these periodically, these are the dog vaccinations your puppy needs.

 And this doesn’t just apply to dogs and cats.
 Rabbit owners in the United States do not routinely get vaccinations the way they do in many other parts of the world, including Europe and Australia.
 However, cases of rabbit viral hemorrhagic disease occasionally occur in stateside, according to Rabbit.org.
 Talk to your veterinarian about the potential need for this vaccine.